eshoe2020/B.Y.G.O.D./README.md

 - Add in the ability to "mark off" (Strikethrough) when you complete an item.

 ### Super-Stretch Goal
 - Add in the ability to contact a fellow user if you want to collaborate on an item.
+   - small-stretch: make an email available (gmail most likely)
+   - big-stretch, create in-app communication method